jmwang0117/AGRNav/README.md

 </div>

 ## News
-- [2024/04]: We will release  [HE-Nav](https://github.com/jmwang0117/HE-Nav), a more efficient, energy-saving and ESDF-free navigation system.
+- [2024/04]: We will release  [HE-Nav](https://github.com/jmwang0117/HE-Nav), a more efficient, energy-saving and ESDF-free AGR navigation system.
 - [2024/01]: AGRNav is accepted to ICRA 2024.
 - [2023/11]: The code for training [SCONet](https://github.com/jmwang0117/SCONet) is in another repository.
-- [2023/10]: Our SCONet [model](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/u3009632_connect_hku_hk/ERcBqaBqJRtOm4biZ-nXRlUBAUq0AhdEwy4yagrD7ZCCow?e=vzmmEU) can be downloaded through OneDrive.
 - [2023/09]: The [3D model ](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/u3009632_connect_hku_hk/ERX7ejbV3xdOkLQe5SMgGG0Bh6D1qGd-9vg5iMWpi8VQsw?e=H07haj) in the simulation environment can be downloaded in OneDrive.
 - [2023/08]: 🔥 We released the code of AGRNav in the simulation environment.